add2cal/docs/src/application-manual/elements.md

 *Bascially, "Styles" are also templates.
 We differentiate, because they play a more vital role, but that's all.*

 ::: info Mind that there are some exceptions.
-Landingpages and RSVP emails are also partly styled within the respective template blocks and not only by the *style*!
+Landing pages and RSVP emails are also partly styled within the respective template blocks and not only by the *style*!
 :::

 ## Templates